SharePoint/sp-dev-docs/docs/general-development/what-s-new-with-sharepoint-site-development.md

 ### Other managed metadata improvements for sites
 <a name="SP15_BuildSitesForSP2013_ContentSearchWebPart"> </a>

-SharePoint 2013 introduces several improvements to the managed metadata UI and functionality.
-To learn more, see  [Managed metadata and navigation in SharePoint 2013](managed-metadata-and-navigation-in-sharepoint.md).
+SharePoint introduces several improvements to the managed metadata UI and functionality.
+To learn more, see  [Managed metadata and navigation in SharePoint](managed-metadata-and-navigation-in-sharepoint.md).

-## Publishing content in SharePoint 2013
+## Publishing content in SharePoint
 <a name="SP15_WhatsNewSiteDevelopment_Publishing"> </a>

-SharePoint 2013 offers new content publishing features that enable you to develop publishing sites that support new, more flexible, and more complex topologies and scenarios.
+SharePoint offers new content publishing features that enable you to develop publishing sites that support new, more flexible, and more complex topologies and scenarios.